elidiazgt/elidiazgt.github.io/about.md

 title: About
 ---

-&lt;p class=&quot;message&quot;&gt;
-  I&#39;m a Software Web Developer with more than 5+ years of experience developing complex web based applications from back end to front end and solution Design.
+<p class="message"> I'm a Software Web Developer with more than 5+ years of experience developing complex web based applications from back end to front end and solution Design. </p>
-&lt;/p&gt;

 spanish history